El Pregonero

-The newspaper is owned by Carroll Publishing Company, a corporation owned by the Roman Catholic Archdiocese of Washington, which also publishes its sister publication, the Catholic Standard.
-The publisher of both newspapers is Washington Archbishop Donald Cardinal Wuerl, whose biweekly column "The Teaching of Christ" appears in both papers and on both websites.
+The newspaper is owned by the Carroll Publishing Company, a corporation owned by the Catholic Archdiocese of Washington, which also publishes its sister publication, the Catholic Standard.
+The publisher of both newspapers is always the current Archbishop of Washington, whose regular column appears in both papers and on both websites.

 History

 Founding and Early Period

 Founded in 1977 by the Spanish Catholic Center, El Pregonero is the oldest, continuously published Spanish-language newspaper in the capital city of the United States.
 The first Editor-in-Chief of the newspaper was Silverio Coy, a Colombian national who left the post in 1982 to pursue his legal career, and is currently a lawyer.
 He was replaced by Enrique Eduardo, a renowned Bolivian journalist, until the end of 1985.

 In its early years, El Pregonero appeared as a mimeographed newsletter, distributed primarily in the Adams Morgan and Mount Pleasant neighborhoods around the Spanish Catholic Center's office near 16th and Monroe Streets, NW, in Washington, D.C.
 As the Hispanic population settled in other neighborhoods in D.C. and the nearby Maryland and Virginia suburbs, the newspaper adopted a more traditional tabloid format and circulated more copies in street boxes and at other bulk-drop locations.